Thailand is without a doubt the most popular destination in Southeast Asia, but unfortunately, the current visa situation can be limiting.

 The Thai visa process in Penang is as easy as a visa application can get - and trust us we have applied for many visas.
 There is no need to even visit the consulate.
 Instead, you can use one of the many visa agents in Georgetown.

 However, you can also apply in person at the Thai embassy in Penang but we recommend that you save yourself the time and the hassle and use a visa agent in Penang instead.
-That's what we did and we'll explain on this page.
+That's what we did and what we'll focus on explaining on this page.

 You'll find most of the Thai visa services in Penang around Love Lane where the majority of hostels and guesthouses are located.
-The agents are reliable and legitimate so choose whichever one you think is most convenient.
+All the agents are reliable and legitimate so choose whichever one you think is most convenient.

 We opted for the one located next door to 7-Eleven at the corner of Love Lane and Lebuh Chulia, across the street from the Reggae Bar.
 The Thai lady working there the day we showed up was very efficient and got us our visas within 24 hours.